Kinetic Theory of Gases MCQ

 Option a – 574.25 °F

-The temperature at which the mean kinetic energy of a molecule of an ideal gas will be tripled that at 337 °C is
+The temperature at which the average kinetic energy of an ideal gas molecule becomes three times that at 337 °C is

 (A) 540 °C